How to roast lamb shoulder with potatoes, Greek style. It is all about very tender meat, permeated by flavor.

 - A bone-in lamb shoulder takes a bit longer to cook and is better suited for being shredded/pulled apart with a fork, family style.

-- Garlic & shallots.
+- Garlic cloves & shallots.
 For a savory flavor base.
 Leave the shallots out if you do not have any on hand or simply substitute with red onion.

 - Lemon juice & zest.
 While most roasts do not call for lemon, it does wonders for rich lamb meat and is integral to Greek lamb cooking.
-Budget for extra lemon juice if also roasting the Greek lemon potatoes.
+Budget for extra tablespoons of lemon juice if also roasting the Greek lemon potatoes.
 We also like to hide lemon slices in between the potatoes to amplify flavors or use preserved lemons.

 - Potatoes.
 Traditionally large, all-purpose potatoes are cut by hand into thick slices, similarly to lemon wedges.
 We prefer to use baby potatoes as they take less work and their skins become wonderfully blistered.
 Yukon gold, Dutch yellow potatoes and red potatoes all work great in this recipe.

 - Olive oil.
 Use this staple in Greek cooking generously and without fear with the potatoes even though there will be plenty of lamb drippings.
 A small amount is needed for the lamb shoulder rub.